 Q: When do I need to arrive in Pittsburgh for the competition, and when am I free to depart?

 A: You may request that your semi-final audition take place Saturday afternoon to allow you to travel on the Saturday morning if you wish, though Opera Theater cannot guarantee this.
 You will be given times by which you need to check in with Opera Theater staff.
-Those who are not chosen to be finalists may leave after the finalists are announced at around 7:00pm on Saturday 1.
-Finalists should stay until the end of the competition on Sunday 2 (around 6:00pm).
+Those who are not chosen to be finalists may leave after the finalists are announced around 7:30 pm on Saturday 29 October 2016.
+Finalists should stay until the end of the competition on Sunday 08 November (around 6:00pm).
 Finalists might like to remain in Pittsburgh for another couple of hours to enjoy a reception…

 Q: What if I have travel or health complications a day or more prior to my audition?